naoshibaikyu/cyborgresistance/halloween.md

 @LOCATION: ABANDONED ROUTE

-%As Dr. Light have disallowed Cyber Resistance from throwing a party at their place.
-Everyone has agreed that Arrietty and co should find a new party location for the whole team.
+%As Dr. Light have disallowed Cyborg Resistance from throwing a party at their place, everyone has agreed that Arrietty and co should find a new party location for the whole team.
 However, Roy Jackson, the team's Magma Man and also their driver, only agrees to help out under the condition the search doesn't take too long as the rest of the team needs to finish their last minute costume shopping.

 WitchArrietty: **[holding her map filled with dozens of locations marked red crosses]** Well, this one has to be it then.
 Let's stop at this place. **[points at an unmarked cemetary with an abandoned mysterious building]**

-Magma0: We've been at this for a few more hours than I've anticipcated, so this will be our final stopping point.
+Magma0: This is lookin' to be the last stop, alright.
+The second time we doubled back to the first three stops really drained this thing's juice!

 WitchArrietty: Whoops!
 Sorry that I've gotten a little carried away!

-Magma0Annoyed: Not to mention, I have to drive the others to the big city mall and we're running a little low on time.
+Magma0Annoyed: That's alright, kiddo; this thing was built for racing, it's not quite used to chauffeuring yet.
+Gonna have to give ol' Cerberus' car battery a tune-up after I drop the others off at the mall.

 OniSilver: I take it us three are the only ones prepared ahead of time?